Signs You Need Real Business Systems

 Customer-facing processes dependent on spreadsheets

 Quotes, orders, or service delivery rely on a spreadsheet that could break, be edited incorrectly, or simply lose data.
+If a customer-facing error would require a manual trawl through spreadsheet history to diagnose, the risk is already too high.

 Financial decisions based on uncertain data